Why the need for a TT PSU ?

 On this TT PSU, there are two speed selections (33 and 45 rpm) with a simple push button.
 But other than these two specific speeds, it's not user adjustable to slightly higher or lower speeds should your TT runs slightly faster or slower.

-Clearly, for earlier models of Rega turntables with 230V or 110V motors, this TT PSU cannot be used directly.
-The turntable motor must be first upgraded to 24V motor before it could be interfaced with the 24V output of this TT PSU.
+Clearly, for earlier models of Rega turntables (e.g. Planars,..., P25) with 230V or 110V motors, this TT PSU cannot be used directly.
+You must first upgrade its motor to 24V motor before it could be interfaced with the 24V output of this TT PSU.

 At this point you may ask : is TT PSU a necessary upgrade?
 I would say it all depends ...

 "The TT PSU, an optional outboard power supply originally developed for the Rega P7 turntable, produces a stable voltage, synthesized by a quartz oscillator, that drives the motor more precisely.
 It also permits convenient pushbutton selection of the P3-24's two speeds (33 and 45rpm).
 It's not retrofittable to the original P3, unfortunately.

 So it depends on if you are comfortable with the condition (stability) of power supply in your area or if you would like to enjoy the benefit of easy switching between 33.3 rpm and 45 rpm by a push button instead of manually adjusting belt positions on the pulley (in the case without a TT PSU); the belt remains in 33.3 pulley slot with the Rega TT PSU.

 Gandy told me that the TT PSU offers a "small improvement" that can't be quantified.
 "It's not enormous," he admitted, adding that the better the incoming electricity, the less noticeable will be the sonic improvement........."